 The Tennessee's Original Organ

-Jean Wilson was the Tennessee Theatre's first house organist, and many have followed her, most notably Billy Barnes, who entertained at the console four times daily in the '30s and '40s; and the Tennessee's current organist, former Chancellor and Dean of Engineering at the University of Tennessee, Dr. Bill Snyder who has graced the organ since 1979.
+Jean Wilson was the Tennessee Theatre's first house organist, and many have followed her, most notably Billy Barnes, who entertained at the console four times daily in the '30s and '40s; and the Tennessee's emeritus organist, former Chancellor and Dean of Engineering at the University of Tennessee, Dr. Bill Snyder graced the organ for decades before current House Organist Freddie Brabson joined the team.
+Matthew Fisher is currently the Associate House Organist (and the Theatre's Development Associate as well!)

 The instrument is a 3/17 Wurlitzer Theatre Pipe Organ, and is set apart by its magnificent console, an original red Balaban 2 Style Wulitzer done in a French Moorish motif.
 Only one other Wurlitzer organ in the world was manufactured with such a console–the 4/24 Mighty Wurlitzer installed at the Alabama Theatre in Birmingham, Alabama.